skip to content

 • Jail time.

 In addition to the penalties enforced by a criminal court, a domestic violence conviction could lead to a family court stripping you of custody rights and barring you from spending time with your children.
 The risks to your future freedom and happiness are too great to take any chances.
-No matter your situation, make sure you have a qualified legal team on your side.
+No matter your situation, make sure you have qualified legal support on your side.

 Back to Top